 A new trial of two suspects over the 2007 murder of British student Meredith Kercher has opened in Italy.

 Amanda Knox, from the US, and her Italian then-boyfriend Raffaele Sollecito were found guilty in 2009 but acquitted on appeal in 2011.

 In March, Italy's highest court overturned both their acquittals.

 The suspects spent four years in prison before their acquittal, and have always insisted they are innocent.
-Neither was in court.'So scary'
+Neither was in court.

 The retrial - or, strictly, a re-appeal - is being held in the central Italian city of Florence.
 The first session is expected to discuss procedural issues such as dates for further hearings.

 The retrial was ordered after the prosecution had taken the case to Italy's Supreme Court.